| | |

 Washing cloth diapers

-Mentioning the obvious: cloth diapers have to be washed regularly in order to be reused.
+Mentioning the obvious: cloth diapers have to be washed regularly to be reused.
 This costs time and skills you don’t need with disposables.
 But let me say both time and how to wash them has never been a problem to me.
 You should wash your diapers every two to three days.
-In the meantime you store them in a closed container or even better a so called wet bag.
-You can put all the diapers into the washing machine without sorting something.
-Use a program at 140 degrees (60 degrees celsius) and choose the longest option.
-For me it works out pretty wel to fill one machine every three days.
+In the meantime, you store them in a closed container or even better a so-called wet bag.
+You can put all the diapers into the washing machine without sorting diaper covers and inserts.
+Use a program at 140 degrees (60 degrees Celsius) and choose the longest option.
+For me, it works out pretty well to fill one machine every three days.
+If this is a problem for you try to search for a cloth diaper service close to you that washes the soiled diapers for you!

 Smell and waste

 When you use cloth diapers you have to store them somewhere until you wash them.
 When discussing the pros and cons of cloth diapers we cannot ignore the smell of the used diapers right?
-I never struggles with smell in diapers when storing them for a maximum of three days in a closed container.
+I never struggle with the smell of diapers when storing them for a maximum of three days in a closed container.
 When using cloth diapers I love to use disposable liners to collect potential poop.
-That way you can throw away the poop with liner right away which definitely helps to control smells a lot.
+That way you can throw away the poop with a liner right away which helps to control smells a lot.

 If you choose to use disposable liners think about a system to throw them away somehow next to your changing station.
-I use a closable container with both a waste bag and a wet bag to dispose both cloth diaper and liner as well as disposable wipes.
+I use a closable container with both a waste bag and a wet bag to dispose of both cloth diapers and liners as well as disposable wipes.

 Are diaper changes with cloth diapers complicated?

 If looking at the pros and cons of cloth diapers this for me really is a con.
-I don’t like to change diapers anyways.
+I don’t like to change diapers anyway.
 With cloth diapers it costs more time and diaper changes have to happen more frequently.
-My baby is very active and sorting all the different layers under her little baby butt while her legs and body are in constant movement are a challenge.
-Doing it every two to three ours definitely costs some focus and willpower on my end.
+My baby is very active and sorting all the different layers under her little baby butt while her legs and body are in constant movement is a challenge.
+Doing it every two to three hours costs some focus and willpower on my end.

-Another struggle is that in order to get the wet set of diaper into the wet bag you have to touch the dirty diaper with more than just your finger tips.
-This is the smaller struggle to me though since you can wash your hands afterwards.
+Another struggle is that to get the wet set of diapers into the wet bag you have to touch the dirty diaper with more than just your fingertips.
+This is the smaller struggle to me though since you can wash your hands afterward.

 Leakage with cloth diapers